DeNetPRO/Node/guides/install-denode-manager-windows.md

 **From Desktop:**
 1. Double-click the **DeNode Manager** shortcut on your Desktop (if created during installation)

-**From Installation Folder:**
-1. Navigate to `C:\Program Files\DeNode Manager`
-2. Double-click `DeNode Manager.exe`

 ![](../assets/webp/dm-windows-launch.webp)

-After authorization, you will see a list of licenses associated with your wallet.
-Initially, all licenses will be disabled until configured.

 > 💡 **Tip:** The first launch may take some time as the application initializes its components.